drupaldiversity/event-organizer-packet/manuscript/camp-diversity-statement.md

 This complete statement should include:

-* an acknowledgement of the systemic inequalities in the wider technology community
+* An acknowledgement of the systemic inequalities in the wider technology community.

-* a demonstrated understanding that even with good intentions, unexamined biases can make events exclusionary and homogenous
+* A demonstrated understanding that even with good intentions, unexamined biases can make events exclusionary and homogenous.

-* a commitment to considering the implications on diversity and inclusion at every major event organization milestone
+* A commitment to considering the implications on diversity and inclusion at every major event organization milestone.

-* a commitment to making the event content, venue, post-mortem and social spaces as inclusive and diverse as possible
+* A commitment to making the event content, venue, post-mortem and social spaces as inclusive and diverse as possible.

 \[ We should provide a sample statement here \]